DefinitionThis section has been translated automatically.

 - negative P- waves in II, III and aVF at "counter- clock- wise" (see "Pathophysiology") with a frequency of 220 - 270 beats / min.

-However, the typical sawtooth-shaped deformation can often not be detected in a 2:1 transition.
-In this case a carotid pressure test is recommended (this leads to a temporary AV blockage) (Wolff 2020)
+However, the typical sawtooth-shaped deformation may often not be apparent in a 2: 1 transition.
+In this case, a carotid pressure test is recommended (this leads to a temporary AV block) (Wolff 2020).

 Type I (see classification):